 What does being in control of your finances mean?
-It’s a combination of understanding where you stand financially; spending less than you earn; and having confidence in your ability to make financial decisions (with or without the help of a trusted financial professional).
+It’s a combination of understanding where you stand financially, spending less than you earn and having confidence in your ability to make financial decisions (with or without the help of a trusted financial professional).
 If you want to reduce stress and anxiety over your finances, following these five steps can help:

 Spend less than you earn.
 This means knowing exactly what you have coming in (income) and what is going out (expenses).
-Keep personal finances separate from business.
-A common mistake small business owners make is blending their personal and business income and expenses.
-This leads to undue stress and anxiety and a lack of control over your money.
-Another common mistake is not accounting for the quarterly or annual expenses (i.e., GST payments, taxes and insurance).
+Not knowing these two numbers can lead to undue stress and anxiety and a lack of control over your money.
+A common mistake is not accounting for the quarterly or annual expenses (i.e. taxes and insurance).
 Plan ahead to ensure you have the cash to cover these expenses when they arise.
-A cash flow worksheet will help you with that process.
+A cash flow snapshot will help you with that process.

 There are only three ways to fix a cash flow shortage: 1) earn more money, 2) spend less, or 3) a combination of 1 & 2.

 Put together a list of all your assets (i.e., investment accounts, savings, real estate, etc.).
 Next put together a list of your liabilities (credit card balances, mortgage balance, line of credit balance, etc.).
 Don’t forget to make two lists: one for business and one for personal, if applicable.
 When listing your liabilities, you want to put down the total amount owing, not your monthly payments as that should be listed under cash flow.
 Subtract your total liabilities from your total assets to arrive at your net worth.
 This number is meaningless without knowing what you need it for, which takes us to step 3.